 sudo rpm --import linux_signing_key.pub

-However, if you are using AlmaLinux 9 or Roky Linux 9, you will get the “error: linux_signing_key.pub: key 2 import failed” error message when you try to import the GPG key:
+However, if you are using AlmaLinux 9 or Rocky Linux 9, you will get the “error: linux_signing_key.pub: key 2 import failed” error message when you try to import the GPG key:

-This error is because SHA1 has been depreciated on all RHEL 9 derivatives, which is what the GPG key is signed with.
+This error occurs because SHA1 has been deprecated on all RHEL 9 derivatives, which is the algorithm used to sign the GPG key.
 You can learn more about it here.

-Fortunately, there is a quick and easy way to deal with the problem.
+Fortunately, there is a quick and easy solution to the problem.
 Run the three commands below in the order they are given.

 sudo update-crypto-policies --set DEFAULT:SHA1